 Memory Foam Mattresses

-Memory foam mattresses use polyurethane foam that shapes itself to conform to a person's body, then returns to its uncompressed state when a sleeper rises.
+Memory foam mattresses use a polyurethane foam that shapes itself to conform to a person's body, then returns to its uncompressed state when a sleeper rises.
 The advantage of such a mattress is that it will conform to anyone's body, allowing side-by-side sleepers to each have his or her own comfort experience.

 As with innerspring mattresses, there are different types of foams and combinations within the memory foam classification.
 There are no absolute rules when it comes to the longevity of the mattresses, although generally, they last longer than traditional innerspring mattresses.
 A good memory foam mattress might last anywhere from 10 to 15 years, but the very best ones might last even longer.

 Memory foam mattresses do not need to be flipped, but you might need to turn it around on the bed from time to time, head to foot, to reduce the chances of depressions from body weight.

 Gel Memory Foam

 Gel foam mattresses are a memory foam variation in which gel beads or swirls are integrated into the memory foam material.
-The creates a mattress that redistributes heat better and is thus cooler to sleep on than memory foam.
+This creates a mattress that redistributes heat better and is thus cooler to sleep on than memory foam.
 Like memory foam, gel foam mattresses may last from 10 to 15 years, or perhaps even longer if the mattress is of the very best quality.
 These mattresses, too, will benefit from rotating them on the bed frame periodically, head to foot.

 Latex mattresses are made from natural or synthetic latex foam and are regarded as one of the more durable mattresses, especially when made from natural latex with very dense foam construction.
 Lifespans of 15 years are common for these mattresses.
 Some users, however, find latex mattresses too hard to be comfortable.

 A typical hybrid mattress uses layers of memory foam placed over a series of innerspring coils, and the combination forms a mattress that many users find to be the most comfortable of all.
 While most hybrids use standard memory foam, some types include gel, which makes the mattress cooler to sleep on.